Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 • Bring a swimsuit for swimming and hot tubbing.

-• Bring water shoes for creek crossing so you don’t get your hiking shoes wet.
+• Bring water shoes for the creek crossing so you don’t get your hiking shoes wet.

 • Bear canisters and bags are not required, but bears are out there so plan accordingly.